CityWebConsultants/Iris/readme.md

 ###Other files in the sites directory

-____ automatically creates directories inside a site’s folder for database schema, module configuration and logs.
+Pond automatically creates directories inside a site’s folder for database schema, module configuration and logs.
 These can then be exported or saved through version control allowing for multiple sites to be managed using one core code base.

 ## Launch instructions